marwan116/blog/pages/posts/flaky_tests.md

 The test `test_we_are_back_in_the_90s` introduces the flakiness because it incorrectly monkey-patches `datetime.date` to return January 1st 1990.
 This monkey-patching is not properly cleaned up after the test is run.
 As such, the test `test_we_are_in_the_21st_century` will fail because it will be run after the first test and it will be run in the 90s.

 How is this flaky you might ask - if a developer runs this on their machine shouldn't they immediately get an error and fix it?
 Well, not necessarily.
-The two tests might be in separate files and the developer might have not run the entire test suite locally (understandable for large test suites).
+The two tests might be in separate test modules and the developer might not run the entire test suite locally (very common for large test suites).

 To fix this, we can use `unittest.mock` to achieve the same effect.